daniel-nguyen-401-advanced-javascript/seattle-javascript-401n16/class-20/README.md

 Below is a collection of ideas to help you get started.
 These are examples of things previous 401 students have implemented.

-- An API that fetches and posts Google contacts to an from an external database
+- An API that fetches and posts Google contacts to and from an external database
 - An API integrated with a Raspberry PI Zero which will listen for a voice request to get a mock interview whiteboard question, pulls a random question from a database, and then reads it out loud through a speaker
 - An API that allows users to rate and give opinions on burgers
 - Blockchain built from JavaScript and MongoDB